Amazon event 2019: Echo Buds, Echo Frames, Alexa privacy updates, Amazon Smart Oven and everything announced

 - Amazon Smart Oven will making cooking easier

-- Amazon Sidewalk extends Wi-Fi and Bluetooth outside your house to control more gadgets
+- Amazon Sidewalk extends beyond Wi-Fi and Bluetooth range to control more gadgets

 - Amazon will keep track of your dog with Fetch